 Mornings see espressos being pulled, pots of tea brewing, and the bustle of breakfast, while evenings buzz with guests socializing over libations after a day of searching for snow leopards.
 Stocked with a small specialized library, board games, and much more, our SUMDO SARAI is designed to make memories.

 The SUMDO SARAI has incredible old maps showcasing the documentation of High Asia's rugged terrain and remote cultures over two hundred years of exploration during the Great Game between Czarist Russia and Great Britain.

 The entire camp celebrates the glorious heritage of the Great Silk Road and our location on it.

 Local materials, used all over the camp, give a deep sense of place.
 Richly hued red and green rocks from our valley blend perfectly with carved local wood beams and roofs.
 The textures connect you to the great mountains that surround us - the workmanship to our neighboring communities.

-The tents continue this exploration of the region and the Great Road.
-Stone framed beds ground our guests to the land, while the textiles used within perfectly blend a high-end safari with the expedition life.
+The rooms and tents continue this exploration of the region and the Great Road.
+Stone and wood framed beds ground our guests to the land, while the textiles used within perfectly blend a high-end safari with the expedition life.

-Hand-embroidered throw pillows, Afghan killims, and downy duvets are paired with spectacular paintings by Nicholas Roerich, the acclaimed 19th century Russian painter who traveled the Silk Road in the 20s.
+Hand-embroidered throw pillows, handwoven sheep and yak rugs from the Changthang, Afghan killims, and downy duvets are paired with spectacular paintings by Nicholas Roerich, the acclaimed 19th century Russian painter who traveled the Silk Road in the 20s.
 Each tent has unique art work.